Typhoon Chaba (2004): Meteorological history

 On August 27, the longwave trough that had in part steered Chaba northward moved out of the region, and after slowing down, the typhoon began to assume a westerly course.
 Chaba initiated an eyewall replacement cycle the next day, further weakening the system.
 A second longwave trough propelled Chaba towards the north-northeast, bringing it to a landfall near Kushikino, Kagoshima at 0000 UTC on August 30, with sustained winds of 150 km/h.
 Chaba quickly crossed Kyushu and briefly emerged over water before making a second landfall on Hōfu, Yamaguchi.
 At 1200 UTC on August 30, the JMA downgraded from typhoon status to severe tropical storm status, and six hours later, Chaba entered the Sea of Japan.
 Racing towards the northeast, the storm made its final landfall as a tropical system near Oshamambe, Hokkaido on August 31 shortly before transitioning into an extratropical cyclone.
 These remnants persisted for several days, tracking across the Sea of Okhotsk and moving towards the coast of Russia.
 On September 4, the extratropical cyclone became quasi-stationary near Sakhalin before fully dissipating by 1800 UTC the following day.

 Preparations

 Northern Mariana Islands and Guam

-On August 22, emergency shelters on Guam and the Northern Mariana Islands were opened in anticipation of Chaba, in response to typhoon warnings which had been issued area wide.
+On August 22, emergency shelters on Guam and the Northern Mariana Islands were opened in anticipation of Chaba, in response to area-wide typhoon warnings.
 The same regions were still recovering from Typhoon Tingting, which had caused considerable damage in June 2004.
 On the same day that shelters were opened, 442 people were relocated to the seven shelters on Guam.
 This figure rose to nearly 2,000 after ten schools were transitioned into emergency sheltering.
 The Antonio B. Won Pat International Airport near Tamuning, Guam was closed as part of the preparatory procedures.
 The USS Kitty Hawk (CV-63), which had been stationed on Guam since August 19, was forced to depart during the morning hours of August 21 in order to avoid the typhoon.